qdm12/gluetun/README.md

 - Connect other containers to it
 - The *iptables* firewall allows traffic only with needed PIA servers (IP addresses, port, protocol) combination
 - OpenVPN restarts on failure using another PIA IP address for the same region
-- Docker healthchecks using [duckduckgo.com](https://duckduckgo.com) to obtain your public IP address and compare it with your initial non-VPN IP address
+- Docker healthchecks using [duckduckgo.com](https://duckduckgo.com) to obtain your public IP address and compare it with PIA Ips in configuration file
 - Openvpn and Unbound do not run as root

 ## Requirements

 - A Private Internet Access **username** and **password** - [Sign up](https://www.privateinternetaccess.com/pages/buy-vpn/)
 - [Docker](https://docs.docker.com/install/) installed on the host
-- If you use a firewall on the host:
+- If you use a strict firewall on the host/router:
-  - Allow outgoing TCP port 853 for Cloudflare DNS over TLS initial resolution of PIA server domain name, **you should then BLOCK it**
-  - Allow outgoing TCP port 443 for querying duckduckgo.com to obtain the initial IP address *only at the start of the container*, **you should then BLOCK it**
-  - Allow outgoing TCP port 501 for TCP strong encryption
-  - Allow outgoing TCP port 502 for TCP normal encryption
+  - Allow outbound TCP 853 to 1.1.1.1 to allow Unbound to resolve the PIA domain name at start.
+You can then block it once the container is started.
-  - Allow outgoing UDP port 1197 for UDP strong encryption
+  - For UDP strong encryption, allow outbound UDP 1197
-  - Allow outgoing UDP port 1198 for UDP normal encryption
+  - For UDP normal encryption, allow outbound UDP 1198
+  - For TCP strong encryption, allow outbound TCP 501
+  - For TCP normal encryption, allow outbound TCP 502

 ## Setup